CosmicIndustries/CtrlCMystery/README.md

   # CtrlCMystery
-delving into the spurious nature of control c aka copy
+Delving into the spurious nature of control-c aka:
+ The Copy Command